Doctor’s Orders

 “Is it catching?”
 Patsy asked, eyebrows rising behind her sunglasses.

-“Is this one of those vitamin things?”
+Patsy turned the envelope over, her eyes narrowing suspiciously.
+“Is this one of those newfangled vitamin prescriptions?”

 Patsy stood, dazed, envelope in hand, and left the surgery without quite knowing how her legs were working.
-She barely recalled crossing the village green, though at some point she passed the post office and nearly tried to post her handbag.
+She barely recalled crossing the village green, though at some point she passed the post office and almost tried to post her handbag.

 Inside, Aunt Honoria was polishing the silver with military intensity.
 The drawing room glinted with upright morality and polished mahogany.